NetApp/harvest/README.md

 ## 3. Import Grafana dashboards

-The Grafana dashboards are located in the [grafana/](grafana/) directory.
+The Grafana dashboards are located in the `$HARVEST_HOME/grafana` directory.
 You can manually import the dashboards or use the `harvest grafana` command.
 See [documentation of the utilty](cmd/tools/grafana/README.md).

+Note: the current release has only dashboards that use Prometheus as a datasource.
+If you use the InfluxDB exporter, you will need to create your own dashboards.

 ## 4. Verify the metrics

 If you use a Prometheus Exporter, open a browser and navigate to [http://0.0.0.0:12990/](http://0.0.0.0:12990/) (replace `12990` with the port number of your poller).
 This is the Harvest created HTTP end-point for your Prometheus exporter.
 This page provides a real-time generated list of running collectors and names of exported metrics.

 The metric data that's exposed for Prometheus to scrap is available at [http://0.0.0.0:12990/metrics/](http://0.0.0.0:12990/metrics/).
-For more help on how to configure Prometheus DB, see the [Prometheus](#prometheus-exporter) section.
+For more help on how to configure Prometheus DB, see the [Prometheus exporter](cmd/exporters/prometheus/README.md) documentation.

 If you can't access the URL, check the logs of your pollers.
 These are located in `/var/log/harvest/`.